 Like most busy moms, I feel like it’s hard to find peace.
-The kids are running around making messes, I have a million things to do, and the chaos just seems to exponentially increase.
+The kids are running around making messes, I have a million things to do, and the chaos exponentially increases.
 The more I try to do it all, the more I fail, and the more I need to remind myself I can’t do it all by myself.

 I think that’s why 2 Peter 1:2 resonated so much with me recently.
 “May grace and peace be multiplied to you in the knowledge of God and of Jesus our Lord.”